 \subsubsection{Specialized Reasoning Personas and Tool Calls}

-We decompose the multifaceted task of recommendation system design into specialized agent personas, each optimized for distinct modeling tasks.
-A single persona that is exposed to the full breadth of the codebase quickly becomes polluted with irrelevant schema definitions and knowledge, leading to "context rot" and hallucination.
-While each persona acts to filter the infinite possibilities of candidates down to the top candidates, the specific definition of success and the tools employed differ based on the modeling task.
-Therefore, we instantiate distinct specialized personas, each equipped with specific tools and objectives.
+We decompose the multifaceted task of recommendation system design into specialized agent personas, each optimized for a distinct model component.
+A monolithic persona exposed to the full breadth of the codebase quickly becomes overwhelmed by irrelevant schema definitions and knowledge, leading to hallucinations that we observed starting at \textasciitilde{400k} tokens.
+We thus instantiate specialized personas, each equipped with specific tools and objectives and focusing on improving $\Theta(10)$ lines of a component's code within $\Theta(1000)$-line model definition -- typical of the size of a human-engineered change.

 \textbf{A. The Optimizer Persona (Tool: \texttt{compute\_loss})} This persona searches the space of optimization algorithms.
 It iteratively proposes changes to the optimizer class (e.g., Adagrad, RMSprop) and its internal hyperparameters (e.g., momentum, batch size).